-Goals Mat rix Strategy Objective PY 2021 PY 2022 PY 2023 PY 2024 Goal 1: Increase Emp 1.
+Goals Mati rix Strategy Objective GV.
+PY 2021 PY 2022 PY 2023 PY 2024 Goal 1: Increase Emp loyer Services 1.
 Expand access to labor market information (LMI) offered online.
 Develop the capability to facilitate 'user friendly' access to TWC's and other online LMI resources.
 Develop website to facilitate access to LMI and economic data for employers.
-Update website with the latest LMI and economic data for employers and stakeholders Update website with the latest LMI and economic data for employers and stakeholders Update website with the latest LMI and economic data for employers and stakeholders A C II 1 4 4 4 D Analyze site statistics monthly, 1.
-Expand access to labor market information (LMI) Partner with EDCs to disseminate information regarding funding for workforce training.
+Update website with the latest LMI and economic data for employers and stakeholders Update website with the latest LMI and economic data for employers and stakeholders The website has been updated Update website with the latest LMI and economic data for employers and stakeholders Analyze site statistics monthly, revise and update as needed t o increase responsiveness t o employer needs.
+2. Collaborate with EDCs to increase employer engagement.
+Partner with EDCs to disseminate information regarding funding for workforce training.
 Conduct ongoing follow-up.
 Maintain meaningful and ongoing contact with at least 20 major employers.
 Conduct ongoing follow- up.
 Maintain meaningful and ongoing contact with at least 20 major employers.
 Conduct ongoing follow-up.
 Maintain meaningful and ongoing contact with at least 20 major employers.
 Conduct ongoing follow-up.
 Maintain meaningful and ongoing contact with at least 20 major employers.
-1 Hold at least 5 meetings annually in partnership with 5 regional EDCs.
-Goal 2: Increase Education participation in work- a.
+Hold at least 5 meetings annual ly in partnership with 5 region nal EDCs.
+Goal 2: Increase Educatio nal Opportunities 1.
+Increase participation in work-based training a.
 Increase Adult/DW participation in OJT.
 Contract with at least 3 employers to provide OJT.
 Train at least 10 OJT participants.
 Contract with at least 3 employers to provide OJT.
 Train at least 10 OJT participants.
 Contract with at least 3 employers to provide OJT.
 Train at least 10 OJT participants.
 Contract with at least 3 employers to provide OJT.
 Train at least 10 OJT participants.
 Provide training to contractor st aff annually on best practices b.
 Increase Adult/DW participation in customized training.
 Contract with at least 5 employers to provide training.
 Train at least 20 incumbent workers.
 Contract with at least 5 employers to provide training.
 Train at least 20 incumbent workers.
 Contract with at least 5 employers to provide training.
 Train at least 20 incumbent workers.
+3 Incumbent Worker Projects funded in 2022-2023 number trained exceeded 20.
 Contract with at least 5 employers to provide training.
 Train at least 20 incumbent workers.
-Provide training to contractor st Utilize 3% of WIOA Adult/DW funds for incumbent worker training.
-Utilize 3% of WIOA Adult/DW funds for incumbent worker training.
-Utilize 3% of WIOA Adult/DW funds for incumbent worker training.
-Utilize 3% of WIOA Adult/DW funds for incumbent worker training. exploration Increase the number of youth prepared to enter the workforce after high school.
-Collaborate with rural high schools to hold at least 3 rural career fairs; assist high schools to secure funding.
-Collaborate with rural high schools to hold at least 3 rural career fairs; assist high schools to Collaborate with rural high schools to hold at least 3 rural career fairs; assist high Collaborate with rural high schools to hold at least 3 rural career fairs; assist high
+Provide training to contractor st Utilize 3% of WIOA Adult/DW funds for Utilize 3% of WIOA Adult/DW funds for Utilize 3% of WIOA Adult/DW funds for Utilize 3% of WIOA Adult/DW funds for